Tamaki Drive: Ōrākei Domain

 When crossing Tamaki Drive to the landward side Okahu Bay borders onto the Ōrākei Domain.
 This park has a sports ground located beside the waterfront for sports such as soccer, rugby and cricket.
 An adventure playground for children is another feature.
 The Domain is home to the Teachers Eastern Rugby Club and the Ōrākei Bowling Club.
 The Ngake Reserve, a pleasant open green space, is located at the top of the Ōrākei Domain.

 Kelly Tarlton's Sea Life Aquarium

 In 1985 diver Kelly Tarlton established Kelly Tarlton's Sea Life Aquarium in Auckland.
 His vision was to create an underwater facility where visitors could admire marine life by travelling on a moving platform around various tunnels.
-The redundant storm water and sewage tanks at Takaparawhau on Auckland's eastern waterfront provided the perfect site.
+The redundant storm water and sewage tanks at Bastion Point provided the perfect site.
 The aquarium holds around 2,000 fish from some 40 species, including stingrays and sharks, most of which can be observed while walking through the underwater tunnel.